-Торіс Potentially Significant Recommendations integrated into the Draft Plan, included in: Adverse Effect, if Unmitigated (this text will be updated at adoption of the Plan to take account of any Alterations/Modifications made) CPO14.7 Require landscape and visual impact assessments prepared by suitably qualified professionals to be submitted with planning applications for development which may have significant impact on landscape character areas of medium or high sensitivity.
+Topic Potentially Significant Adverse Effect, if Unmitigated Recommendations integrated into the Plan, included in: CPO14.7 Require landscape and visual impact assessments prepared by suitably qualified professionals to be submitted with planning applications for development which may have significant impact on landscape character areas of medium or high sensitivity.
 CPO14.8 Preserve views and prospects as illustrated on the accompanying map as part of Appendix ??? and as listed in Tables ???.
 Protected Views and Prospects - County Policy Objectives CPO14.36 Preserve the views and prospects listed above in Table 12.5 and 12.6 and detailed in Appendix XX with accompanying maps and to protect these views from development which would interfere unduly with the character and visual amenity of the landscape.
 Landscape Character Climate Change Actions A12.1 Within the lifetime of the plan, undertake a survey and vector mapping exercise to identify exemplar wetlands, bogs, individual trees and/or stands of trees and/or woodlands throughout the county worthy of protection and preservation.
 A12.2 Encourage the potential community woodlands areas in urban/urban fringe areas and the development of community woodlands throughout rural Longford.
 A12.3 Discourage and ban the use of glyphosate weedkillers in public spaces in favour of hot water, foam stream, flame weeding and/or concentrated vinegar.
 A12.4 Prepare a Peatland Strategy that shall encourage the rewilding, restoration and protection of peat bogs after turf cutting and/or peat extraction has ceased.
 A12.5 Support the National Ambient Air Quality Monitoring Programme 2017 - 2022.
 A12.6 Promote the roll-out of renewables and stringent protection and enhancement of carbon pools such as forests, peatlands and permanent grasslands.
 A12.7 Discourage fracking and the industrial extraction of fossil fuels within Longford's functional area.
 A12.8 Engage the services of a full-time Ecologist on a shared basis amongst neighbouring Local Authorities.
 A12.9 Install and promote the installation of bird, bat, and owl boxes, and bee bricks and insect hotels or equivalent, at all relevant locations and developments, where possible.
 A12.10 Actively participate and seek to adopt recommendations originating out of the Climate Action Regional Office (CARO) and Midlands Climate Action Region